sebastiencs/icons-in-terminal/README.md

 ```bash
 $ ./print_icons.sh --names
 ```
 To use icons in your terminal, do not copy-paste icons from the output of `print_icons.sh` but use variable.
-See [integration](#integration).
+See [integrations](#integrations).
 When one of the font provided will be update and add new icons, all the codepoints in `icons-in-terminal.ttf` will be changed.
 The variable won't.

 ## Building